Skip to Content

 An autumn view of Mt.
 Mansfield, one of the best places to visit in Vermont in fall.

-Mount Mansfield, Vermont in the fall
+Mount Mansfield, Vermont, in the fall

 Reaching 4,394 feet at the chin, this is one of only two places in Vermont where you’ll find an arctic-alpine tundra ecosystem, complete with a plethora of tiny, rare plants that can only be found in such high, windswept climates as this — unless, of course, you want to travel to the far reaches of our continent’s northern borders.

 More than 40,000 visitors flock to the top of Mount Mansfield each year, and that’s because you can drive to the top on the auto toll road from Stowe Mountain Resort.
+This is one of seven Vermont mountains that you can drive to the top of, and yes, the views are worth the admission price.

 Mount Mansfield is a true gem and one of the most beautiful places to hike during the Vermont fall foliage season.